Generic Name: indomethacin (IN-doe-METH-a-sin)

 - Serious and sometimes fatal skin reactions (eg, Stevens-Johnson syndrome, toxic epidermal necrolysis) may happen with indomethacin capsules.
 Get medical help right away if you develop a rash; red, swollen, blistered, or peeling skin (with or without fever); red or irritated eyes; or sores in your mouth, throat, nose, or eyes.

-- Indomethacin capsules is an NSAID.
+- Indomethacin capsules are an NSAID.
 Before you start taking any new medicine, read the ingredients.
 If it also has an NSAID (eg, ibuprofen) in it, check with your doctor.
 If you are not sure, check with your doctor or pharmacist.

 - Do not take aspirin while you are using indomethacin capsules unless your doctor tells you to.